 Wondering why it’s important to read to your kids?
-Discover the long term benefits of reading to children and how it can impact their future.
+Discover the long-term benefits of reading to children and how it can impact their future.

-Long term benefits of reading to children
+Long-term benefits of reading to children

+That’s what keystone habits are, as described in the book, Power of Habit by Charles Duhigg.
 These habits aren’t so much about doing one thing that leads to one result.
-It’s one small change that improves many aspects of your life.
+Instead, they’re small changes that improve many aspects of your life.